junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Grayle narrows his eyes.
 "You don't even have a name, why do you have so many hearts for others?"

 "I only have two, hardly 'too many'," the Doctor answers casually, then his face glooms.
-"Though I guess comparing to you, with no heart, it does seem a bit too many."
+"Though I guess compared to you, with no heart, it does seem a bit too many."

 "Doctor --!"
 River raises her voice alarmingly suddenly, eyes on the door's direction.

-The Doctor turns his head sharply, so is Cas.
+The Doctor turns his head sharply, so does Cas.
 Even Grayle pauses and looks over their shoulders to watch.
-A flash of lightening sparks in the air, as if tearing open the fabric of the reality, and a figure squeezes through.
+A flash of lightning sparks in the air, as if tearing open the fabric of reality, and a figure squeezes through.

 And her first sentence is: "Hello, Sweetie.
 Again.
 What are you boys going to do without me?"